BjornvanBraak/affine/README.md

 * data_preprocessing - files used for preprocessing the raw data.
 * graphrag_test_case - experiment done with graphrag
 * vector_stores - multiple vector stores using different embedding techniques

+The main code implementation can be found in RAG.ipynb